-Bonine will represent the states of Arizona, California, Hawaii, Nevada and Utah in Section 7 on all voting matters associated with national governing policies.
+Bonine will represent Nevada, Arizona, California, Hawaii and Utah on all voting matters associated with national governing policies.
 His term begins immediately and extends for four years through the NFHS’s 2018 summer meeting.
-The NIAA will host the NFHS’s 97th Summer Meeting in 2016 at the Peppermill Resort in Reno.
+The NIAA will host the NFHS’s 97th summer meeting in 2016 at the Peppermill Resort in Reno.

-Bonine became in January of 2008 just the third executive director of the history of the NIAA.
-Bonine served as the Senior Director of Student Services for the Washoe County School District most recently prior to his selection to the NIAA’s Executive Director role.
+In January 2008, Bonine became just the third executive director in the history of the NIAA.
+Bonine served as the senior director of Student Services for the Washoe County School District prior to his selection to the NIAA’s executive director role.

 The NIAA is the 501c3 non-profit governing body of high school athletics and activities in the Silver State.
 For information about the NIAA, visit www.niaa.com.
 The NFHS is the national leadership organization for high school athletics and activities, and is composed of 50 state associations plus the District of Columbia.